corrode/corrode.github.io/content/blog/pitfalls-of-safe-rust/index.md

 }
 ```

-Note that static checks are not removed because they don't compromise on performance of generated code.
+Static checks are not removed since they don't affect the performance of generated code.
-If the compiler is able to detect the problem at compile time, it will do so:
+So if the compiler is able to detect the problem at compile time, it will do so:

 ```rust
 fn main() {